matheuslins/stackflowCrawl/README.md

 scrapy crawl stkflow -a job="Software Engineer"
 ```

-Your robot is running and you can see the result here: http://0.0.0.0:5601/app/kibana
+Your robot is running and you can see the result here: http://0.0.0.0:5601/app/kibana in **Discover** tab